electricimp/Builder/README.md

 #### Authentication

-When using GitHub `@includes`, authentication is optional, however:
+When using GitHub `@includes`, authentication is optional.
+However, you should bear in mind that:

 - If you use authentication, the GitHub API provides much higher rate limits.
 - Authentication is required to access private repositories.